gerdreiss/gitallup/README.md

   -d,--depth NUMBER        The depth of directory recursion (default: -1) -S,--status              Check status of the repositories.
   -C,--clean               Clean up repository.
+  -D,--delete-branches     Delete branches that don't have a remote equivalent.
   -m,--main-branch         Switch all to main/default branch?
 Ignored when
                            --status/-S is passed as parameter.
   -f,--force               Force update overriding any local changes?
 Ignored